 Following is an overview of our investment property buying process.
-Remember that we focus our attention on the 10km radius of Sydney’s CBD, but I think you will find the principals can be applied to any market.
+Remember that we focus our attention on the 10km radius of Sydney’s CBD, but I think you will find the principles can be applied to any market.

 Step one – Identify the financial goals and risk profile

 We recommend that our clients speak with a tax advisor and/or your accountant about such things as leveraging and negative gearing so that they can determine which is more important – capital growth or rental yield.

 Where you are in your life cycle, your debt structure and whether or not you have an existing property portfolio and the time period you intend to hold the property for will be factors that should be taken into account to determine the amount of risk you are prepared to take.
 For instance, are we looking for a renovated home in a blue-chip area?
 Or are you wanting to buy in an upcoming area and wait for gentrification to boost price growth?
 Or are you prepared to renovate to add value?